Read about our update schedules here.

 Consider the following to ensure your organization’s policies are reflected in your designs:

-To learn more about Salesforce tools for aligning designs with company policies, see Tools Relevant to Compliant.
+To learn more about Salesforce tools for aligning designs with company policies, see Tools Relevant to Be Compliant.

 Artificial Intelligence